-EVALUATION FACTORS NOTES POINTS Occurrence of, or suitable habitat for, rare species 20 Points Presence of, or habitat for, a federally listed rare species; and/or Presence of one or more state endangered or threatened species with an A, B or B/C element occurrence (EO) rank.
-0-20 Presence of one or more state endangered or threatened species with an A, B or B/C element occurrence (EO) rank.
-15 Points Suitable habitat for rare species; species found within 1⁄2 mile.
-Five or more Species of Greatest Conservation Need (SGCN) as determined by Tomorrow's Habitat for the Wild and Rare: Minnesota's Comprehensive Wildlife Conservation Strategy.
-An unranked occurrence of a state endangered or threatened species.
-10 Points Presence of one or more special concern species with a C/D or D element occurrence (EO) rank.
-O Points No rare species on site or within 2 miles.
-15 Points In a Core Area of the Prairie Plan or within a relatively high concentration of native prairie remnants and rare species occurrences; and/or Near or adjacent to other permanently protected conservation lands; particularly units with prairie/grassland habitat.
-10 Points · · · · Location relative to other native prairie and/or public lands In a Core Area of the Prairie Plan or within a relatively high concentration of native prairie remnants and rare species occurrences; and/or 0-15 10 PointsIn a Prairie Plan Corridor.
-O-5 Points Isolated parcel.
+EVALUATION FACTORS NOTES POINTS Location relative to other native prairie and/or public lands 15 Points In a Core Area of the Prairie Plan or within a relatively high concentration of native prairie remnants and rare species occurrences; and/or Near or adjacent to other permanently protected conservation lands; particularly units with prairie/grassland habitat.
+0-15 10 Points • In a Prairie Plan Corridor.
+0-5 Points Isolated parcel.
 Other prairie habitat or conservation lands within 2 miles = 5 points; greater than 10 miles = 0 points.
-Potential for long- term management and enhancement 10 Points Improves management options for larger, contiguous area (e.g. prescribed fire, invasive species control).
+Potential for long-term management and enhancement 10 Points Improves management options for larger, contiguous area (e.g. prescribed fire, invasive species control).
 Direct access from a public road (property borders road).
 0-10 8 Points No major limitations to management Access route from a public road to the property that landowner is willing to designate as legal access.
 O-3 Points Significant limitations to management (e.g. surrounding residential development, invasive species control issues).
 Poor or non-existent access.
 May include needing permission from neighboring parcel to access, or crossing other privately-owned parcel(s) to access.

-- 2 - REVISED: 8-28-2013
+- 3 - REVISED: 8-28-